ProteinDF/ProteinDF/doc/source/60_exec.rst

 .. code-block:: bash

-  % mpiexec -n N $PDF_HOME/bin/PDF.x
+  % mpiexec -n N $PDF_HOME/bin/PPDF.x

 Here, specify ``N``, the number of processors for parallel computation.

 .. note::

   Execution procedure of the MPI program varies depending on the computing system environment.
   For details, refer to the system manuals.

 When the computation starts,
 total energy at each SCF calculation is sequentially displayed in the standard output.
-In addition, the series of the calculation result data is output in a text file (default file name: fl_Out_Std), as in the serial mode.
+In addition, the series of the calculation result data is output in a text file (default file name: ``fl_Out_Std``), as in the serial mode.

 ========